MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **voice_over** - Tells us if the user has turned on the setting for voiceover on their device to help us detect issues related to this setting

-The following fields are collected for Android only:
+The following fields are collected for Android:

 - **braille** - Tells us if the user has turned on the setting to invert colors on their device to help us detect issues related to this setting